Here’s what you need to know before applying for a Wild Kaimanawa Horse Direct From the Muster.

 Feed, Facilities and Training

-You will need good strong cattle yards and a loading ramp with a minimum height of at least 1.5 metres.
+You will need good strong cattle yards and a loading ramp with a minimum height of at least 1.8 metres.
 Sheep yards are NOT suitable as these horses can and will jump.
+We encourage all new applicants to have a plan for getting their new horses out of the yards as soon as possible so a small paddock adjacent to the yards will be required.

 Grass, hay and plenty of clean water are required when a horse first arrives.
 Wild Horses are not used to lucerne or grain feeds.
 Grain feeds should be introduced slowly.
-Take care in initial grazing management and feed routines.
+Take care of initial grazing management and feed routines.
 Consult a veterinarian or KHH if you need advice.
+Kaimanawa horses do not know how to process modern grass varieties and will not cope with lush green grass well.

 You must graze your new Kaimanawa horse with, or adjacent to, other horses.
 These horses have never been alone.
-Without the company of other horses it will fret, become stressed, or jump out of the yard, or even just give up on life.
+Without the company of other horses, it will fret, become stressed, jump out of the yard, or even just give up on life.

 Mares are likely to be pregnant.
 It is best to do as little as possible until after she has foaled.
 Stress is likely to trigger an abortion in pregnant mares.
 Just let her settle on your property with a paddock mate and let her get used to you coming to her paddock with hay, etc., and accept you.